 The type of IBC you choose depends on many different factors which we will explore in a series of blogs over the coming weeks.
-This blog looks at what to consider if you have a product that is prone to segregation as it transfers between the pharmaceutical equipment.
+This blog looks at what to consider if you have a product that is prone to segregation as it transfers between equipment for Pharmaceutical Manufacturing.

 How Segregation Can Occur: